Professor Anna Lora-Wainwright

 Anna has recently been awarded a Leverhulme Trust Research Fellowship to fund a year of research and complete a book titled 'Living with pollution in rural China: an ethnographic perspective'.
 In 2014 she will spend a month at the Rockefeller Foundation Bellagio Center continuing work on the book.
 She has also won a John Fell Award for a project titled 'Urban mining, toxic payload: transnational circuits of e-waste between Japan and China', which involved fieldwork in both countries together with Dr. Peter Wynn Kirby, a research fellow specialising on Japan.
 Previously, her research has been funded by the Leverhulme Trust, the British Academy, the Arts and Humanities Research Council, the British Inter-University China Centre (phase 1 and 2) and the Social Science Research Council.

-Anna teaches mainly on the MSc in Modern Chinese Studies (SIAS) and the MSc Nature, Society and Environmental Policy (SoGE).
+Anna teaches mainly on the MSc in Contemporary Chinese Studies (SIAS) and the MSc Nature, Society and Environmental Policy (SoGE).
 She offers a graduate elective course on China's environment and environmental movements, and co-founded the interdisciplinary graduate elective 'Health, Environment and Development', run jointly by SoGE, the School of Public Health and ODID.
 She supervises dissertations on contemporary China (particularly health, illness and healthcare, social change, social justice and environmental issues) as well as on environmental justice and environmental movements in other regional context.